 Using the spam’s content to spam or annoy someone

-Well, first of all, you can’t send email to a link.
-A link goes to a page on a website which is quite different than an email address.
-In a spam message the two actually can be completely unrelated and often are.
-Even though you might know the domain that the link goes to (the “whatever.com”), you simply can’t know the email address at that domain at which to target your attack.
+You can’t send email to a link.
+A link goes to a page on a website, which is quite different than an email address.
+In a spam message, the two are often completely unrelated.
+Even though you might know the domain that the link goes to (the "whatever.com"), you can’t know the email address at that domain to which to target your attack.

-But it gets much worse.
-Once again, the link in the spam is rarely the actual website of the spammer.
-These links actually fall into two buckets:
+In addition, the link in the spam is rarely the actual website of the spammer.
+These links fall into two buckets:

-Now, while you can’t send email to those kind of links, you could, I suppose, try to mount a denial-of-service attack on them.
-Basically, instead of sending thousands of emails, you would attempt to make thousands and thousands of requests of that URL with the intent of crippling the spammer’s server, or just annoying the heck out of them.
+While you can’t send email to links, you could, I suppose, try to mount a distributed denial-of-service (DDOS) attack on them.
+Instead of sending thousands of emails, you would attempt to make thousands and thousands of requests of that URL with the intent of crippling the spammer’s server -- or just annoying the heck out of them.

-The problem is that as I’ve explained, it’s not the spammer’s server at all!
+The problem is, as I've explained, it’s not the spammer’s server at all!
 If you succeed, you’ve only succeeded in taking down some innocent third party whose site happened to get hacked.

 Do this